christianausb/vehicleControl/README.md

 Tutorial on: Vehicle path following and control

 This project considers example implementations and demonstrations for several aspects of car-like vehicle control, e.g., for autonomous driving purposes.
-The examples are implmented using model-based programming in python.
+The examples are implemented using model-based programming in python.

 Topics might be (to be further defined)